 Improve Code Quality

-Static code analysis tools help maintain clean, well-structured code by identifying areas for improvement.
-They ensure adherence to coding standards, making the codebase more straightforward to maintain and enhance its longevity.
+Static code analysis tools help maintain clean, well-structured code by flagging areas for improvement.
+They enforce coding standards, which makes a codebase easier to maintain and extends its longevity across future releases.

 Enhance Security